 Employees need to be supported from the top to have a real impact.

-Emphasising both the importance and consequences of cyber threats in the boardroom will ensure it’s respected company-wide.
+Emphasising both the importance and consequences of cyber threats in the boardroom will ensure it’s respected and taken seriously company-wide.

-The investments you’re making in emerging manufacturing technologies and connected products should all sit tightly within your cyber risk programme.
-But you don’t necessarily need to rely on your in-house team to drive this all forward.
+The investments you’re making in emerging manufacturing technologies and connected products should all be covered by your cyber risk programme.
+But you don’t necessarily need to rely on your in-house team to drive this forward.

 2. Perform a broad cyber risk assessment

-Risks change over time, so performing regular reviews and assessments can help identify areas of weakness in your IT estate.
+Risks change and evolve over time, so performing regular reviews and cyber assessments can help identify potential areas of weakness in your IT estate.

 3. Share the results